JDLeongomez/JDL_website/content/en/publication/VasquezAmezquita2022_eye-tracking_review/index.md

 publication_short = ""

 # Abstract.
-abstract = "Attention plays a central role in current theories about the processing of sexual information.
-Attention paradigms, such as eye tracking, have been used to study sexual preferences for men (androphilia) or women (gynephilia).
-More recently, eye tracking has also been used to study the atypical sexual preference of pedophilia, which represents sexual attraction to prepubescent children.
-The aim of this review is to apply a conceptual model of attentional processing in sexual response, the information processing model, and show how eye-tracking is a useful indirect measure of both typical sexual preferences such as androphilia and gynephilia and atypical preferences such as pedophilia.
-Implications for research are discussed in terms of recognizing the value, scope, and limitations of eye-tracking paradigms in the study of pedophilia, and hypothesis generation using this type of indirect measures of human sexual response. "
+abstract = "Visual attention plays a central role in current theories of sexual information processing and is key to informing the use of eye-tracking techniques in the study of typical sexual preferences and more recently, in the study of atypical preferences such as pedophilia (prepubescent children) and hebephilia (pubescent children).
+The aim of this theoretical-empirical review is to connect the concepts of a visual attention-based model of sexual arousal processing with eye movements as indicators of atypical sexual interests, to substantiate the use of eye-tracking as a useful indirect measure of sexual preferences according to sex and age of the stimuli.
+Implications for research are discussed in terms of recognizing the value, scope, and limitations of eye-tracking in the study of pedophilia and other chronophilias in males and females, and the generation of new hypotheses using this type of indirect measure of human sexual response."

 # Summary.
 An optional shortened abstract.
 summary = ""